timlinux/nix-config/README.md

 1. The flake that I use to set up a number of different systems that I manage.
 2. Some custom packages that I use.
-3. Many modules which may prove useful for setting up things like zfs, OBS, Headscale and many other niceties.
+3. Many software packages which may prove useful for setting up things like zfs, OBS, Headscale and many other niceties.

 ##  3. <a name='Quickstart'></a>Quickstart